nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component listens the `TaskManagerChangedEvent` and whenever there is a change to the task manager data, the component updates the storage files accordingly.
-It
+The `Storage` has the following operations:

-* saves `UserPref` objects in JSON format and read it back.
+* Saves `UserPref` objects in JSON format and read it back.
-* saves the Task Manager data in XML format and read it back.
+* Saves the Task Manager data in XML format and read it back.

 ### 2.6.
 Common classes